 Do you want to know how to improve your live stream audio quality?
 A lot of streamers struggle to get this right at the start of their streaming journey.
 Audio can be the easiest and most complicated part of your streaming setup.

 In the above video, we’re going to give you some general tips to improve your stream audio and highlight some XSplit Broadcaster specific features that can help with creating amazing audio.
 We’ll also go through equipment guidelines to help you pick out the best microphone for streaming.

 If you’re too lazy to read on, watch the video above and remember the following pointers:

-- Choose the best streaming microphone for your setup if you can afford it.
+- To improve audio quality, you must choose the best streaming microphone for your setup, if you can afford it.
 Definitely Cardioid.
 Dynamic if noise surrounds you (eg. Shure SMB7), Condenser if you have a quiet room (eg. Blue Yeti).

-- Reduce background noise through mic placement and group loop isolators for electrical buzz
+- Reduce background noise through mic placement and group loop isolators for the electrical buzz

 - Use XSplit Broadcaster Audio Preview to check audio mix level.
 Go to Tools > Settings > Audio and check all your devices output volume

 - If you have repeated sounds such as alerts, you can right-click the source and select “stream only” as stream output so that only your viewers hear it